Cibicom since 1925

-The story of Cibicom as an organization begins with the first radio broadcasts in Denmark.
+The story of Cibicom as an organization begins with the first radio broadcast in Denmark

-The transmission up to the transmitters and their operation is still handled by P&T Radioteknisk Service.
+The transmission up to the transmitters and their operation are still handled by P&T Radio Technical Service.

 |1956||The television station Søsterhøj at Aarhus is inaugurated.|